Explosion hurts 5 resto-bar goers in Cotabato City

-GENERAL SANTOS CITY, Philippines – An explosion hurt five people in a resto-bar on Notre Dame Avenue in downtown Cotabato City on Sunday night, September 11.
+GENERAL SANTOS CITY, Philippines – An explosion hurt at least five people in a resto-bar on Notre Dame Avenue in downtown Cotabato City on Sunday night, September 11.

 Cotabato Mayor Bruce Matabalao, who rushed to the scene, said it was “a grenade-throwing incident.”